tommorris/visualstudio-docs.tr-tr/docs/extensibility/adding-search-to-a-tool-window.md

     </StackPanel>
     ```

-3. TestSearchControl.xaml.cs dosyasında aşağıdaki ekleme deyimini kullanarak:
+3.  İçinde *TestSearchControl.xaml.cs* dosyasında, aşağıdaki using deyimi:

     ```csharp
     using System.Text;